Shephexd/shephexd.github.io/_posts/2016-07-28-Python_coding.md

 - python
 ---

-We will stduy about something important for our.

-- dd
-- ddf
-- ff

 ## THINK LIKE PYTHON
 **generally It is important to work like python with python.**
 There are specific methods and statements in python.
 Python programmers emphasize simple and legibility using that.
 This pattern will be helpful for your work.